 Good news everyone, veganism is on the rise!
 And with that, vegan fashion also is.
-I can’t begin to tell you how fuzzy it makes me feel when I see more and more people becoming aware of how small actions such as buying vegan sneakers and vegan shoes can have the greatest of impact on our planet, the people and animals.
+I can’t begin to tell you how fuzzy it makes me feel when I see more and more people becoming aware of how small actions such as buying vegan sneakers can have the greatest impact on our planet, the people, and animals.
 Veganism is not only changing the way we eat, but it is also positively changing our shopping habits, and the sustainable fashion industry is also gaining some sweet sweet momentum.
 That makes me happy.

 Vegan Fashion & Vegan Sneakers

 Several brands are now offering plant leather as an alternative to the polluting animal skin leather we have been so used to wear.
 And these have come a long way in their quality, look, feel, and durability.
 Traditional leather and the dye used for its production wrecks havoc on our planet, polluting rivers, releasing toxic chemicals and hazardous waste in water streams and ecosystems.
 Animal leather doesn’t only damage the environment but is also detrimental to the workers and people who live in the vicinity of leather tanneries.
 Harmful toxins released during production increase chances of cancer, respiratory problems and can cause deadly diseases.
 I warmly invite you to watch The True Cost on Netflix to learn more about the social and environmental impacts of the fashion industry.

 By switching to vegan sneakers, a vegan backpack, or vegan clothing, you are supporting basic human rights, ethical treatment of animals and helping protect our one and only planet.
 It’s a win-win situation in every possible aspect.
 Here’s my vegan fashion dance, you’re welcome:

-Aren’t Vegan Shoes bad for the environment too?
+Aren’t Vegan Sneakers bad for the environment too?